 Lincoln is rich in history and surrounded by stunning countryside, making it the destination of choice for fans of cycling, country walks, and quintessential English marketplaces.
-The cobbled streets, bustling markets, and cultural richness of Lincoln make it the perfect place for our latest branch; we hope that it makes Trent Galleries more accessible for the people of East Anglia.
+The cobbled streets, bustling markets, and cultural richness of Lincoln make it the perfect place for our latest branch, because an art gallery can't simply be dropped anywhere.
+It needs to be accompanied by a beautiful setting, and offer the observer the chance to lose themselves in not only the art, but the location itself.
+By opening up our latest gallery, we hope that it makes the stunning art we have on display more accessible for the people of East Anglia.

 Fun fact: Lincoln Cathedral became the tallest building in the world in around 1300, after the spire was raised to a greater height than that of the Great Pyramid!
 That record has, suffice to say, since been stolen away from the city.

 Our Lincoln Gallery

 The collection of art at our Lincoln branch maintains our incredibly high standards.
 From Fabian Perez and Doug Hyde to Sherree Valentine Daines, we have pieces to suit a whole host of different tastes.

 We have a multi-storey car park (address below) at the rear of the gallery, and are also ideally located for the Lincoln train station and main bus depot, which are both less than a two-minute walk away.